Gold Mining Process Development

 pressure autoclaves are used for the reactors.
 Reactor operation is under

-3. Roasting: Roasting uses heat and air to burn away the sulfur from dry ore.
+alkaline or acidic conditions, depending upon the specific process. - Roasting: Roasting uses heat and air to burn away the sulfur from dry ore.

 Roasting was the standard method for sulfur oxidation years ago when it was